vuejs/eslint-plugin-vue/docs/rules/key-spacing.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/key-spacing
-description: enforce consistent spacing between keys and values in object literal properties
+description: enforce consistent spacing between keys and values in object literal properties in `<template>`
 since: v5.2.0
 ---
 # vue/key-spacing

-> enforce consistent spacing between keys and values in object literal properties
+> enforce consistent spacing between keys and values in object literal properties in `<template>`

 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.